LucasBassetti/awesome-less/README.md

 [<img src="https://cdn.rawgit.com/LucasBassetti/awesome-less/master/awesome-less-logo.svg" align="right" height="100">](http://lesscss.org/)

 > Curated list of awesome Less frameworks, libraries, style guides, articles, and resources.
+The main idea is that everyone can contribute here, so we can center all the informations about Stylus and keep up-to-date.

 ## Contents
 - [About](#about)